 If providing proof of lawful presence is not possible, please let Devon Hodges (email@example.com), Office of Admissions, know so there is not a delay in the dual enrollment scholarship posting to your account.
 Lawful presence is not required for participation in dual enrollment or admission to Georgia Southern University.

 Send an official AP Score Report via College Board (if applicable)

 If you scored a 3 or higher on any AP exams, you may be eligible for credit at Georgia Southern (check here to see needed scores).
 If you wish to be granted credit for passing scores, please send the official AP score report via College Board to Georgia Southern.

 If you have earned college credit through other means, for instance you have dual enrolled at another institution, you must send official transcripts from those schools to Georgia Southern.
-Please email Devon Jameson if you will be sending a college transcript so that your credit can be applied as soon as possible.
+Please email Devon Hodges if you will be sending a college transcript so that your credit can be applied as soon as possible.